plotly/plotly.github.io/_posts/connectors/2016-12-15-updating-data-on-a-schedule.md

 The Plotly Database Connector can run queries on a schedule.
 The Plotly Database Connector will save the results of the queries to user accounts in the Plotly On-Premise server through the [Plotly Grids API](https://api.plot.ly/v2).

 The Plotly Connector will need your Plotly credentials in order to authenticate on your behalf to schedule these queries.

+Follow our  to run your query on a schedule [step-by-step tutorial](http://help.plot.ly/database-connectors/schedule-query)